Mon-ius/Docker-Warp-Socks/README.md

 Multi-platform: `linux/amd64`, `linux/arm64`, `linux/arm`, and `linux/s390x`;

+## Migrate to v3

+- The `v2` version will be kept and avaible at `monius/docker-warp-socks:v2`
+- The `v3` version will be soon released and avaible at `monius/docker-warp-socks:v3` and default in `monius/docker-warp-socks`

-## Ready to V2 features roadmap:
+## V2 features:

-The new features will undergo pre-release testing at [rws-cli](https://github.com/AUTOM77/RWS).
+The features undergo the testing at [rws-cli](https://github.com/AUTOM77/RWS).

 - `+` 1. automatically enroll the WARP+ account plan
 - `+` 2. eBFP featured wireguard implement